TulaneIntroDataScience/TulaneIntroDataScience.github.io/README.md

 3. A final, in class presentation. (\~50 points)
 4. A final tutorial and website. (\~75 points)

 **Late Work Policy:**  All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
-Any late work will be penalized at 1*10%* per day up to 5 days late, after which it will not be accepted.
+Any late work will be penalized at **10% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**

 **Final Grade Policy:** The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
 * A >= 90%